-Older grad school applicants just need to keep a few things to keep in mind.
+Older grad school applicants just need to keep a few things in mind.

-Although over half of graduate students remain employed while in school, these students likely aren’t all working full-time.
-And those are probably aren’t going to school full-time.
-Working less tends to mean earning less, so make sure your finances are in order (which can mean being prepared to take out student loans) so you can focus on your education without money worries.
+Alongside the cost of actually attending grad school, there’s something else to consider.
+Going to grad school full-time may also mean working and earning less.
+Although over half of graduate students keep jobs while in school, these students likely aren’t working full-time.
+What about those that are?
+They’re probably not going to school full-time.
+Working less tends to mean earning less, so make sure your finances are in order.
+You’ll want to be able to focus on your education without stressing too much about money.